 Operations tools roadmap definition

-The roadmap presented in this document has been defined and updated by taking into account the requirements collected from different actors, including scientific communities, EGI-Engage competence centers, research infrastructures, NGIs, resource providers, technology providers and European Policy boards as e-IRG.
+The roadmap presented in this document has been defined and updated by taking into account the requirements collected from different actors, including scientific communities, EGI-Engage competence centres, research infrastructures, NGIs, resource providers, technology providers and European Policy boards as e-IRG.
 The planned activities will allow us to extend the current capabilities of the existing EGI core infrastructure services and adapt them to the needs of new user communities and research infrastructures, and to ensure interoperability according to the EGI-Engage Objective 3 (O3) - Offer and expand an e-Infrastructure Commons solution.

 The requirement gathering process has been accomplished in collaboration with the other EGI Engage WPs, which are in charge of the communication with users and key stakeholders.
 WP2/NA2 is exploring business models and policies to enable access to services via pay-for-use, along with the more traditional resource procurement processes.
 This activity within the project will source new requirements for the support pay-for-use access.
 Furthermore, closely linked to this activity, NA2 is developing the Marketplace concept that is being implemented in WP3/JRA1.
 WP4/JRA2 is taking care of the technical infrastructure of EGI by expanding the capabilities of the current platforms, and by integrating new ones.
 The roadmap of the EGI tools includes activities to extend their capabilities to support the new technology introduced by WP4/JRA2 in the EGI infrastructure.
 WP5/SA1 is another source of requirements for the tool roadmap, in particular the EGI Operations team, NGIs and Resource Provider needs are collected by this activity.
 Finally, the requirements from the eight EGI-Engage competence centers and, in general, from the EGI users are gathered in WP6/SA2, which coordinates the provisioning of services for scientific communities.
 The communication channel with WP6/SA2 is of critical importance in order to successfully identify the most relevant e-Infrastructure commons requirements for users.